Syberseul/Ravenous/README.md

 # Ravenous restaurant search demo

 - ### About the Project:
-  A live version to check restaurant by address
+  A live version to check restaurant by location

 - ### Feature:
   - use Yelp api to fetch live data and display on the page.
   - search restaurant by place, listed by either